Mr-Smarty/brick-sorter/readme.md

 ### SQLite Database

 All data is persistent in a SQLite database.
-By default, it is created and stored in a bricks.db file in the CLI project directory.
-This can be changed with the optional `--dbPath` CLI argument.
+By default, it is created and stored in a `bricks.db` file in the directory the app is run from.
+Always run the app from the same directory, or use the optional `--dbPath` CLI argument to use the same database file path every time.

 Editing the database is the only way to remove sets, and the best way to directly interact with the data.